Nelvana: 2000s

+On November 5, 2001, Nelvana purchased all propetiary rights to Babar, excluding the franchise's publishing rights from the de Brunhoff family.

 In October 2002, Corus announced Hirsh's resignation; the following month, Paul Robertson, former president of Corus Television and head of YTV, became leader of the studio's senior management.
 With Hirsh's departure, Corus announced a C$200 million writedown for the company; by next August, it planned to reduce the staff down to 200.
 Hirsh has also taken an advisory role in the studio.

 The following September, Corus launched their home entertainment division.
-Texas-based FUNimation, along with British company Maverick, has distributed titles from the studio with this label, including Redwall, Pecola, Tales from the Cryptkeeper, Timothy Goes to School and the holiday special The Santa Claus Brothers.
+US-based FUNimation, along with British company Maverick, has distributed titles from the studio with this label, including Redwall, Pecola, Tales from the Cryptkeeper, Timothy Goes to School and the holiday special The Santa Claus Brothers.
 Nelvana's newer titles have been distributed by MGM, Lionsgate and ADV Films, which have no involvement with the label.
-In 2007, home video distribution rights for the company's catalog were transferred to Shout!
+In 2007, home video distribution rights for the company's catalogue were transferred to Shout!
 Factory.

-In 2004, the studio produced an animation anthology, which included 10 recurring shorts.
+In 2004, the studio co-produced an animation anthology, which included 10 recurring shorts.
 Titled Funpak, it aired on YTV for 13 weeks starting in February 2005, with the winning short announced to be greenlit in May of that year.
-One of the shorts, Sidekick, was the one adapted into a successful cartoon series from 2010 to 2013.
+One of the shorts, Sidekick, was the one adapted into a successful cartoon series from 2010–2013.

 In May 2006, NBC Universal announced a joint venture with Nelvana, Ion Media Networks, Scholastic, and Classic Media, known as Qubo, which aimed to operate a multi-platform children's educational television brand in the U.S. featuring programming from its partners.

-In September 2006, Nelvana was integrated into Corus' children's television division.
-A spin-off unit, Nelvana Enterprises, was created in the process, to focus on international distribution of the company's shows.
-Scott Dyer, the studio's executive vice-president of production and development, became the overseer of the division, which includes Treehouse TV, Discovery Kids Canada, and YTV.
-Doug Murphy, another former EVP at Nelvana, became president of the new distribution unit.